springfall2008/batpred/docs/config-yml-settings.md

 Only needed if you don't use Intelligent Octopus:

-- **car_charging_planned** - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable or True to always enable
+- **car_charging_planned** - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable, or True to always enable
 - **car_charging_planned_response** - An array of values from the planned sensor which indicate that the car is plugged in and will charge in the next low rate slot
 - **car_charging_rate** - Set to the cars charging rate (normally 7.5 for 7.5kw).